Take a free test of the latest hearing aids with Earpros

 When to seek medical attention

 When it comes to ear, nose, and throat (ENT) issues, there are certain red flags that should never be ignored.
 These warning signs indicate the need for immediate medical attention, as they may signify a more serious underlying condition.
-It is crucial to recognize these red flags and seek prompt medical care to prevent potential bubbling in eardrum complications:
+It is crucial to recognize these red flags and seek prompt medical care to prevent potential complications involving the eardrum:

 1. Sudden and severe pain: If you experience sudden and intense pain in your ear, nose, or throat, it could be a sign of a serious infection or injury.
 This may include severe earache, excruciating sore throat, or intense facial pain.
 Ignoring such pain can lead to further complications and delay appropriate treatment.